ParallelMaths/parallel/pages/7-13-good-will-hunting.md

 | ![](/resources/7-13-good-will-hunting/nasa-1.jpg) | ![](/resources/7-13-good-will-hunting/nasa-2.jpg) |

-Although all the mathematicians in these photos are men, there were lots of women mathematicians working at NASA at this time.
-In fact, there was a film all about these NASA women that was released earlier this year, and which received three Oscar nominations.
+Although all the mathematicians in these photos are men, there were lots of female mathematicians working at NASA at this time.
+In fact, there was a film all about these NASA women that was released in 2017, and which received three Oscar nominations.
 Here is a poster for the film with the title removed, and a still from the movie.

 | ![](/resources/7-13-good-will-hunting/nasa-3.jpg) | ![](/resources/7-13-good-will-hunting/nasa-4.jpg) |

-::: problem id=2 marks=0.5
+::: problem id=2 marks=1
 __2__ What is the title of the film that celebrates the role of the pioneering women mathematicians at NASA in the 1960s?
 (If you don’t know the answer, then you should be able to find it with some help from Google.)